pyhys/minimalmodbus/docs/develop.rst

 Recording communication data for unittesting
 -------------------------------------------------------------------------
-With the known data output from an instrument, we can finetune the inner details of the driver (code refactoring) without worrying that we change the output from the code.
+With the known data output from an instrument, we can fine tune the inner details of the driver (code refactoring) without worrying that we change the output from the code.
 This data will be the 'golden standard' to which we test the code.
 Use as many as possible of the commands, and paste all the output in a text document.